apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

 .. note:: **Security Note:** Dataset URI and extra fields are not encrypted, they are stored in cleartext in Airflow's metadata database.
 Do NOT store any sensitive values, especially credentials, in either dataset URIs or extra key values!

-How to use datasets in your DAGs
+How to use datasets in your Dags
 --------------------------------

-You can use datasets to specify data dependencies in your DAGs.
+You can use datasets to specify data dependencies in your Dags.
 The following example shows how after the ``producer`` task in the ``producer`` DAG successfully completes, Airflow schedules the ``consumer`` DAG.
 Airflow marks a dataset as ``updated`` only if the task completes successfully.
 If the task fails or if it is skipped, no update occurs, and Airflow doesn't schedule the ``consumer`` DAG.

 .. code-block:: python